The Park People Board of Directors & Staff

-Milwaukee County Supervisor
+Milwaukee County Human Resources

 Jim Goulee joined The Park People in June 2006 and currently serves as its Executive Director.
 Prior to The Park People, he spent 33 years with the Milwaukee County Parks Department in various positions and ended his career serving 17 years as a Regional Manager in the operations division.
 Goulee graduated with a degree in Business Administration from the University of Wisconsin-Milwaukee in 1986.
 He currently serves on the Board of Directors for three non-profit organizations: Milwaukee Environmental Consortium, Preserve Our Parks and Public Parks Alliance.